mcandre/tug/README.md

 * `-exclude-os <list>` rejects image operating systems from builds.
 The list is comma delimited.
 * `-exclude-arch <list>` rejects image architectures from builds.
 The list is comma delimited.
 * `-load <os/arch>` copies an image of the given platform from the buildx cache to the local Docker registry as a side effect of the build.
 By default, multi-platform do not appear in the main local image cache.
 Mainly useful to prepare quick `docker run`... tests of `linux/amd64` platform images.
 * `-push` uploads buildx cached images to the remote Docker registry, as a side effect of the build.
-Normally, multi-platform images cannot be pushed from the main local cache, because most platforms are do not support loading into the main local cache.
+Normally, multi-platform images cannot be pushed from the main local cache, because most platforms do not support loading into the main local cache.
 * `.` or `<directory>` are optional trailing arguments for the Docker build directory.
 We default to the current working directory.

 See `tug -help` for more options.